 For students interested in conducting research, LSU Health Shreveport offers collaborative Ph.D. programs with Louisiana Tech.
 In addition, the college provides 43 fully approved residency and fellowship programs.
 The medical school is fully accredited by the ACGME, LCME, and SACSCOC.

 The college admits approximately 20% of medical school applicants and does not use GPA or MCAT cutoffs.
-The student, on the other hand, has an average of 3.7 and 509 for their GPA and MCAT scores.
+The student, on the other hand, has an average GPA of 3.7 and average MCAT of 509.

 The University of Health Sciences now has 391 students and accepts approximately 11% of applicants each year.